 - COMPANY HEADQUARTERS LOCATION: United States

-For more information, see Rockwell Automation’s Security Advisory.
+- For additional information, refer to Rockwell Automation’s Security Bulletin.

 - Locate control system networks and remote devices behind firewalls and isolate them from business networks.

 - When remote access is required, use secure methods, such as virtual private networks (VPNs), recognizing VPNs may have vulnerabilities and should be updated to the most current version available.
 Also recognize VPN is only as secure as its connected devices.

 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.